gabeorosan/gabeorosan.github.io/_posts/2022-02-26-cnn-from-scratch.md

 **Why?** I wanted to gain a deeper understanding of not just the mathematics behind neural networks, but actually get a feel for the architecture and be able to visualize the operations being performed.
 In hindsight, it probably would have been better to start with a Pytorch model and work incrementally towards a net of my own, using visualizations and test cases along the way.
-But anyway, here's what I learned along the way:
+But anyway, here's what I took away from the project:

 ### What I learned